NHACP-IF/NHACP-specification/nhacp-specification.md

 | magic   | char[3] | "ACP"                          |
 | version | u16     | Version number of the protocol |

 N.B.
-This request is send while the network adapter is in legacy mode and thus DOES NOT use NHACP message framing.
+This request is sent while the network adapter is in legacy mode and thus DOES NOT use NHACP message framing.

-If the network adapter supports the new protocol, it will response with a PROTOCOL-STARTED response (see below) and will then wait for futher messages in the new framing format.
-If the client is using a protocol version greater than what the network adapter supports, the network adapter SHOULD ignore the message.
+If the network adapter supports the new protocol, it will response with a NHACP-STARTED response (see below) and will then wait for futher messages in the new framing format.
+If the client is using a protocol version greater than what the network adapter supports, the network adapter SHOULD ignore the message and not enter NHACP mode.

 In the original draft of NHACP, the NABU application switched to the new protocol by sending a single byte 0xaf to the network adapter.
-Unfortunately, there were two issues with this:
+Unfortunately, there were two issues with this approach:

-* The message byte 0xaf later collided with a different NABU network adapter protocol extension.
+* The message byte 0xaf later collided with a different NABU network adapter protocol extension and there was no simple way to distinguish between the NHACP start-up message and message from the other protocol extension.
 * The message had no way to convey any protocol versioning information to the server.

-Due to its use of a multi-byte sequence, The new START-NHACP message is much less likely to collide with another message, and includes versioning information.
+Due to its use of a multi-byte sequence, The new START-NHACP message is much less likely to collide with another message and includes versioning information.

-Servers MAY wish to support the original 0xaf message type for NHACP; such a server MUST use the original framing mode if this message is used to start NHACP.
+Servers MAY wish to support the original 0xaf message type for NHACP; such a server MUST maintain compatibility with the original draft specification if this message is used to start NHACP.

 ## Protocol versioning

-The PROTOCOL-STARTED response contains a protocol version field.
+The NHACP-STARTED response contains a protocol version field.
 The initial version of that field was undefined and 0 by convention.
 This document describes version **0.1** of the protocol.
 This section describes the changes between protocol revisions.
 New